 Applicants must be presenters of research or scholarly work at an appropriate meeting or conference.
 Awards will NOT be given to individuals who are not themselves presenting, even if their name(s) appear as a coauthor of the work.
 Applicants must submit proof that they will or have been presenters at the meeting or conference in the form of a printout of the program listing the applicant’s presentation from the official conference website along with the url, a copy of the cover page from a printed program and of the page that lists the applicant’s name and the date and time of the applicant’s presentation, or an official letter or e-mail addressed to the applicant stating that he or she has been accepted as a presenter at the meeting or conference.
 Applicants should also submit an abstract of the work presented, along with any receipts or an email confirmation of the purchase(s).
 Failure to submit the required materials will disqualify your application.

 Print and complete the application form and have it signed by your advisor, director of graduate studies, or department head.
 If traveling by car, indicate the mileage.
 Presenter Awards will not cover mileage within metropolitan Chicago.

-Using the file naming protocol, email your completed application, with all required attachments, to: Student.firstname.lastname@example.org
+Using the file naming protocol, email your completed application, with all required materials, as a single PDF, to: Student.firstname.lastname@example.org

-Physical copies may be addressed to Susana Sylvester, Graduate College (MC 192), 606 University Hall (the Graduate College’s main office).
+Physical copies may be addressed to Tiana Johnsen, Graduate College (MC 192), 606 University Hall (the Graduate College’s main office).